Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 Rank 2
 ~~~~~~
 | **Withstand**
 | Whenever the Champion takes damage, they gain an additional 1 Soak die against further damage that round.
-This effect stacks for up to 3 additional dice.
+This effect stacks indefinitely until the round ends.
 |
-| **Force of Will** (wip)
+| **Force of Will**
-| The Champion may use a Focus action to roll their base Mettle score, repairing their armor by 1 point for each success.
+| When the Champion Focuses to heal, they may choose to restore durability to their worn armor in lieu of their Vitality.
 | In addition, while taking any Focus action, the Champion increases their Mettle score by 2 until the start of their next turn.

 Rank 3